cwmccurdy/quantumGrid/README.rst

 This python package was created for a graduate course in time-dependent quantum mechanics at UC Davis.
-Given the generality and usefulness of a Finite Element Method - Discrete Variable Representation (FEM-DVR) grid for solving the Schrodinger equation and simple scattering problems, we wanted to go open source and provide this numerical tool for others in the name of science!
+Given the generality and usefulness of a Finite Element Method - Discrete Variable Representation (FEM-DVR) grid for solving the Schrödinger equation and simple scattering problems, we wanted to go open source and provide this numerical tool for others in the name of science!